 1. Maintaining Leadership in Tourism

-Energy management is a key aspect for a sector that has been able to attract over 40 million foreign tourists in the UK in 2018.
+Energy management is a key aspect of a sector that has been able to attract over 40 million foreign tourists to the UK in 2018.
+However, in 2021 this number dropped to 6.4 million while the country restrictions slowly loosened after Covid.
 If hotels were simply to achieve a 5% reduction in energy consumption (and 10% in water consumption) globally, for example, the economic savings generated would further position the sector as a world leader, one of the most important sectors in terms of GDP.

 2. The Uncertainty of Energy Prices